wtopolski/Android-Vector-Drawable/README.md

 ![alt text](https://github.com/wtopolski/android-vector-drawable/blob/master/docs/image2_0.png)

+It is worth highlight that Git works better with text files then with binary file.

 Problems:
 - We need to explicitly set color of path `android:fillColor="#ff000"`.
 Expresions like `android:fillColor="@color/something"` works only on Lollipop and above.
 - Gradle still generates set of drawables for different DPI screens.